Operational Hours Mon - Fri: 8:00AM - 4:30PM

 Abortion in South Africa is legal on request.
 The Choice on Termination of Pregnancy Act No. 92 of 1996 gives all women the right to have a safe abortion, on request, with no conditions during the first 12 weeks of pregnancy.
 The procedure can be performed by a medical doctor, nurse, or registered midwife.

-The Act also allows for the abortion to be performed between 13 to 20 weeks of pregnancy by a doctor if, after consultation with the pregnant woman, the healthcare practitioner believes that:
+The Act also allows for the abortion to be performed between 13 and 20 weeks of pregnancy by a doctor if, after consultation with the pregnant woman, the healthcare practitioner believes that:

 • Pregnancy poses a risk to the woman’s physical or mental health.